 A word on value versus prime-value hotels

 As already noted, the two properties of Endless Summer Resort represent an entirely new category for Universal’s hotels: value, which now joins the ranks of premier, preferred, and prime value.
 This may cause guests some confusion, so we figured we’d spend just a moment to clarify what the differences between the two value classifications are.

 The “value” part of their designations means that, as one might expect, these four venues offer the most inexpensive room rates to be found all across Universal Orlando Resort.
-Where the “prime” part comes into play is in two benefits that both Cabana Bay Beach Resort and Aventura Hotel offer that Surfside Inn and Suites doesn’t (and, in fact, can’t): closer proximity to the theme parks and direct access, via private entrances, to Volcano Bay (which, if you’re planning on going to the water park, is actually a huge perk – waiting to be transported via shuttle can take a fair chunk of time, particularly if one does so from CityWalk as opposed to from any of the other hotels).
+Where the “prime” part comes into play is in two benefits that both Cabana Bay Beach Resort and Aventura Hotel offer that Surfside and Dockside Inn and Suites don’t (and, in fact, can’t): closer proximity to the theme parks and direct access, via private entrances, to Volcano Bay (which, if you’re planning on going to the water park, is actually a huge perk – waiting to be transported via shuttle can take a fair chunk of time, particularly if one does so from CityWalk as opposed to from any of the other hotels).

 Is Surfside Inn and Suites like the other Universal Orlando hotels?

-Given that Endless Summer Resort – Surfside Inn and Suites will be sitting on its own little chunk of land out on Universal Boulevard, one is inclined to ask: is the new value venue technically still a Universal Orlando Resort hotel?
+Given that Endless Summer Resort – Surfside Inn and Suites sits on its own little chunk of land out on Universal Boulevard, one is inclined to ask: is the new value venue technically still a Universal Orlando Resort hotel?
 In a word, yes.